 The use of personal communication devices shall be limited in the workplace to alleviate distractions and the disruption of regular work routines.
+However, we recognize that employees may need to use personal communication devices for professional communication at work from time to time or when telecommuting.
 Any employee carrying a non-District-issued device with an audible alarm or ring must ensure the sound is turned off during work hours and in work areas.
 Employees should limit calls made or received on personally-owned communication devices during work hours or in work areas.